 These are some of the most likely sources to find prospective channel members:

 - Trade Shows

 Applying Selection Criteria

 Having shortlisted potential channel partners, one must have a set of criteria in place to select them.
-It is important to remember that no set of selection criteria is comprehensive under all conditions.
-Some important factors to consider while selecting channel members are given below:
+It is important to remember that no group of selection criteria is comprehensive under all conditions.
+Some critical factors to consider while selecting channel members are given below:

 - Credit and financial condition